odoo/odoo/doc/howtos/rdtraining/relations.rst

     - ``self.env.ref(xml_id)`` returns the record corresponding to an XML id
     - ``self.env[model_name]`` returns an instance of the given model

-Let's now have a look at other type of links.
+Let's now have a look at other types of links.

 Many2many
 =========